rbtcollins/bitnami-docker/gke/wordpress/README.md

   6. Enable the **Remove Files From Server** configuration
   7. Save the Changes

-You now have a scalable Wordpress blog.
-The next section demonstrates how the blog can be scaled, without any downtime, to meet the growing demands of your blog.
+You now have a scalable Wordpress deployment.
+The next section demonstrates how it can be scaled without any downtime.

 ## Scaling the Wordpress blog